zydou/arti/doc/dev/notes/circuit-padding.md

 negotiated.
 If padding arrives from any other hop, the client _should_ destroy the circuit with a warning.

-> For hops where padding has been negotiated,
-> we may keep overall limits of the number or fraction of padding messages
-> that may be accepted.
+For hops where padding has been negotiated, we may keep overall limits of the number or fraction of padding messages that may be accepted.
-> These limits will be associated with a set of padding machines.
+These limits will be associated with a set of padding machines.

->
-> We'll need to specify these.
-> They might have to be future work.
+In particular, we can configure:
+ - A maximum fraction of incoming cells from this hop that may be padding.
+ - A minimum threshold number of received cells below which the above limit does not apply.

+> For example, if the maximum padding fraction is 0.25,
+> and the threshold is 10,
+> then we kill the circuit whenever
+> `n_padding_received + n_normal_received >= 10`
->
+> and
+> `n_padding_received / n_padding_received + n_normal_received > 0.25`.

-> For one possible design, see
+> For a more sophisticated design, see
 > <https://gitlab.torproject.org/tpo/core/arti/-/merge_requests/3225#note_3251976>.